Policy One funding for capital work at integrated schools

 This includes any unforeseen capital work, including any property modifications needed for students or staff with special needs to who start at the school.

 Special education occupational therapists and physiotherapists will work with the school and make recommendations about what modification are needed.
 See Special education property modifications for information about the process.
 Steps 1-5 of the process are relevant for integrated schools wishing to use Policy One funding for the modifications.

-Proprietors can use any funding left over to upgrade buildings to create Flexible Learning Spaces (FLS) (previously called Modern Learning Environments).
+Proprietors can use any funding left over to upgrade buildings to create Flexible Learning Spaces (FLS).
+See Designing learning environments.